For elementary registration (grades K-6), please contact Mildred Martinez (413) 362-1871 or email MartinezM2@arps.org

 The Amherst-Pelham Regional District, the Amherst Public Schools, and the Pelham Elementary School do not discriminate on the basis of race, color, national origin, age, religion, gender, gender identity, sexual orientation, economic status, homelessness, political party, or disability in admission to, access to, employment in, or treatment by its programs and activities.”

-Only children who will be 5 years of age on or before September 1, 2023, will be accepted for Kindergarten – K-12 Registration
+Children MUST be 5 years of age on or before September 1, 2023, to be accepted into Kindergarten.

 Parent/Guardian Identification is required for admission and should be brought to registration: